OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 1. Copy the **Application Id**.

-    > NOTE: You will use this Application Id in the bot code.
-This value is referred to as the "AzureAppID".
+    > NOTE: This value should match the entry in the AppWorksheet named "AzureAppID".

 1. Select **Settings**.
 In the **General** section, select **Reply URLs**.